team-innovation/vue-sfc-rollup/README.md

 ### Install

+If you just want to try [vue-sfc-rollup](https://www.npmjs.com/package/vue-sfc-rollup), you can run it directly via `npx vue-sfc-rollup`.

-To install [vue-sfc-rollup](https://www.npmjs.com/package/vue-sfc-rollup), simply open a terminal and execute the following:
+For repeated use, however, you really should install it globally.
+To do so, simply open a terminal and execute the following:

 ```bash
 npm install -g vue-sfc-rollup
 ```

-Now, whenever you want to start a new component, you can just type `sfc-rollup-init` to run the wizard to scaffold a new SFC for you!
+Now, whenever you want to start a new component, you can just type `sfc-rollup-init` to run the wizard, and it will scaffold a new SFC for you!

 ### Using the vue-sfc-rollup wizard

-Using the vue-sfc-rollup wizard is simple:
+Using the vue-sfc-rollup wizard is simple.
+With vue-sfc-rollup installed globally, enter the following:
 ```bash
 sfc-rollup-init
 # fill in prompts
 ```
-The wizard will prompt for the following:
+The wizard will then prompt you for the following:

   - *select mode*: Declare whether you want to scaffold a single component or a library of components.
   - *npm name*: This is how people will find your component/library in npm.
 Please refer to [the official npm docs](https://docs.npmjs.com/files/package.json#name) for details of what to enter here